Amrmamlook/Villanova/README.md

-# Villanova Api
+# Villanova Api With Deployment To Azure
-is a web application built on a .NET 7 .
+is a web application built on a .NET 7 With Deployment in Azure .
 It provides a set of functionalities using Web API, Entity Framework Core, and SQL Server for managing villas.
 The project includes authentication and authorization => using JWT (JSON Web Token) for different user roles (user and admin).
 # Features
  ### Using Api Versioning (Nuget packages)